jaspector

 Riverside County requires a permit before constructing, enlarging, altering, repairing, moving, demolishing, or changing the occupancy of a building or structure, and before installing or altering regulated electrical, gas, mechanical, or plumbing systems.
 The county also requires final approval and, where applicable, a certificate of occupancy before use or occupancy.

-Typical processing time is General permit-review time is not published; Riverside states only that submittals are handled in date order, invoices must be paid within 72 hours, and permit issuance after all clearances are complete should be allowed about 3 business days.
+Building permit processing times in unincorporated Riverside County, CA typically run General permit-review time is not published; Riverside states only that submittals are handled in date order, invoices must be paid within 72 hours, and permit issuance after all clearances are complete should be allowed about 3 business days.
 Inspection requests made before 3:00 p.m. are normally performed the next business day under normal conditions..
+Timelines can vary based on project complexity and current department workload.

-The following work is generally exempt: One-story detached accessory structures of 120 square feet or less, without utilities; Driveways and walkways not crossing over a basement and not exceeding 30 inches above grade; Detached decks up to 200 square feet that are no more than 30 inches above grade, are not attached to a building, and do not serve an egress door; Certain small above-ground prefabricated pools at single-family property, up to 5,000 gallons and under 24 inches deep; Swings and playground equipment accessory to detached one- and two-family dwellings; Fences not over 7 feet high; Block walls not over 3 feet high from grade, measured as stated by the county handout; Water tanks supported directly on grade up to 5,000 gallons if the height-to-diameter or width ratio does not exceed 2:1; Shade cloth structures for nursery or agricultural use, with no utilities; Nonfixed movable fixtures, cases, racks, counters, and partitions not over 5 feet 9 inches high; Certain residential awnings over doors or windows in Group R-3 or U occupancies that do not project more than 54 inches; Finish work such as painting, papering, tiling, carpeting, flooring, cabinets, and countertops that does not change wall, plumbing, mechanical, or electrical configuration; Like-for-like retrofit window replacement that does not alter framing size; Roof repairs or replacement affecting less than 25 percent of the legally existing roof area, with no framing work, and not more than once in a 12-month period; Electrical breaker and fuse replacements, except main disconnect replacement; Electrical outlet and switch replacements in legally existing boxes; Mechanical appliance repairs that do not alter listing or approval, portable heating/cooling/ventilation appliances, and small self-contained refrigeration systems within county limits; Plumbing faucet or toilet repair/replacement, and stopping leaks in existing piping where material is not replaced.
+Not all construction work requires a permit in unincorporated Riverside County, CA. The following work is generally exempt: One-story detached accessory structures of 120 square feet or less, without utilities; Driveways and walkways not crossing over a basement and not exceeding 30 inches above grade; Detached decks up to 200 square feet that are no more than 30 inches above grade, are not attached to a building, and do not serve an egress door; Certain small above-ground prefabricated pools at single-family property, up to 5,000 gallons and under 24 inches deep; Swings and playground equipment accessory to detached one- and two-family dwellings; Fences not over 7 feet high; Block walls not over 3 feet high from grade, measured as stated by the county handout; Water tanks supported directly on grade up to 5,000 gallons if the height-to-diameter or width ratio does not exceed 2:1; Shade cloth structures for nursery or agricultural use, with no utilities; Nonfixed movable fixtures, cases, racks, counters, and partitions not over 5 feet 9 inches high; Certain residential awnings over doors or windows in Group R-3 or U occupancies that do not project more than 54 inches; Finish work such as painting, papering, tiling, carpeting, flooring, cabinets, and countertops that does not change wall, plumbing, mechanical, or electrical configuration; Like-for-like retrofit window replacement that does not alter framing size; Roof repairs or replacement affecting less than 25 percent of the legally existing roof area, with no framing work, and not more than once in a 12-month period; Electrical breaker and fuse replacements, except main disconnect replacement; Electrical outlet and switch replacements in legally existing boxes; Mechanical appliance repairs that do not alter listing or approval, portable heating/cooling/ventilation appliances, and small self-contained refrigeration systems within county limits; Plumbing faucet or toilet repair/replacement, and stopping leaks in existing piping where material is not replaced.
 Note: Riverside states exempt work still must comply with code and other laws, and the exemption does not authorize work performed in violation of county or state requirements.
+When in doubt, confirm with the local building department before starting work.